RobinWaves/Machine-Learning-Challenge/README.md

 The assumptions that more variables make a better model and a more complex model make a better prediction are not always true.
 If you can achieve accuracy with a simple model then use that model.
 Unnecessary variables can create noise.
 Also, overfitting the model can be a mistake.
 The finer you tune the model to the training dataset, the higher the possibility of getting an unwanted result from your testing dataset becomes.

-Four significant variables were used in all three models are koi_period, koi_teq, koi_model_snr, koi_fpflag_nt.
-These factors probably most contribute to the outcomes.
+Four significant variables that were used in all three models are koi_period, koi_teq, koi_model_snr, koi_fpflag_nt.
+These factors probably contribute most to the outcomes.

 1. Random Forest Model
     * Training Data Score: 1.0